Advertisement

 A £100 cash bonus, and £90 in Deliveroo vouchers

-From 1 August 2025, Lloyds Bank will also be entering the student account offer scene with its Student Account, as will its other brands, including Halifax’s Student current account and Bank of Scotland’s Student Account.
-Students who open these accounts when the offer becomes available next month can receive a £100 cash incentive, as well as £15 a month in Deliveroo vouchers for the first six months – a total of £90 to spend on takeaways.
+Lloyds Bank also entered the student account offer scene at the start of August with its Student Account, as did its other brands, including Halifax’s Student current account and Bank of Scotland’s Student Account.
+Students who open these accounts can receive a £100 cash incentive, as well as £15 a month in Deliveroo vouchers for the first six months – a total of £90 to spend on takeaways.
 On top of this, students signing up for a Deliveroo Students plan when their term starts can access exclusive benefits, including paying no delivery charges on orders over £15 in restaurants or £25 for retail or grocery shopping with Deliveroo Plus Silver.

-To be eligible for the cashback offer, students must pay in a minimum of £500 into the new account before the end date on 31 October 2025; they’ll then need to make at least 20 qualifying transactions each month to get the Deliveroo vouchers.
-In terms of overdraft facilities, Halifax offers up to £1,500 interest-free for the duration of your studies, while the options from both Lloyds Bank and Bank of Scotland can boost this amount to £2,000 for years four to six.
+To be eligible for the cashback offer, students must pay in a minimum of £500 into the new account before the end date on 31 October 2025; they’ll then need to make at least 20 qualifying transactions each month to get the Deliveroo vouchers between November and April.
+In terms of overdraft facilities, all three providers offer up to £1,500 interest-free for years one to three of your studies, which rises to £2,000 for years four to six.

 Don't be swayed by incentives alone